younelan/RetroBrowserGames/Kong/donkeykong.md

     *   Tap on a ladder to start climbing.
     *   Tap above the player to jump.
 *   **Drag (Mobile):**
     *   A primary design focus.
-The player can drag their finger across the screen to control Mario.
+The player can drag their finger across the screen to control the player.
 A continuous drag allows for seamless direction changes (e.g., moving right then immediately left) without lifting the finger.
     *   Dragging up or down a ladder initiates climbing.
     *   A quick upward flick will trigger a jump.